Changing Microamps to Nanoamps

 Digital circuits implemented with the SPOTTM Platform are designed to run at supply voltages at or below the transistor’s threshold voltage.
 A superthreshold digital circuit in a typical manufacturing process operates with a 1.8V supply voltage and a switching threshold of approximately 0.9V.
 In the same process, a subthreshold digital circuit may operate with a supply voltage near 0.5V and a switching threshold near 0.25V.
 With such a small voltage swing, considerably less charge (and thus energy) is used to run computations.
 Operation at such low voltages is complicated by susceptibility to noise, high sensitivity to temperature, and a variety of challenges.
 In developing its SPOTTM Platform, Ambiq Micro has addressed all of these challenges by redesigning every digital circuit in the chip, from standard cell building blocks to internal voltage regulators. (figure 2)

 Figure 2 – Voltage switching waveforms in superthreshold and subthreshold circuits

-SPOT-enabled analog circuits typically run at higher supply voltages than their SPOT-enabled digital counterparts but are biased in the sub-threshold regime.
+SPOTTM-enabled analog circuits typically run at higher supply voltages than their SPOTTM-enabled digital counterparts but are biased in the subthreshold regime.
 The transistor current-voltage curve shows nearly all conventional analog circuits use superthreshold bias currents on the order of 1µA.
-Analog circuits designed with the SPOT Platform use sub-threshold bias currents on the order of 0.1nA.
+Analog circuits designed with the SPOTTM Platform use subthreshold bias currents on the order of 0.1nA.
 As with digital design, operation in this regime is complicated by several challenges including high sensitivity to temperature/voltage fluctuations and manufacturing variations.
-The SPOT Platform uses proprietary analog building block circuits that are redesigned exclusively for sub-threshold operation and are resistant to the aforementioned fluctuations and variations. (figure 3)
+The SPOTTM Platform uses proprietary analog building block circuits that are redesigned exclusively for subthreshold operation and are resistant to the aforementioned fluctuations and variations. (figure 3)